WaznyKamo/BMW-3-market_analysis_and_price_prediction/README.md

 The project was run on a anaconda enviroment using Python 3.10.1 and Jupyter Notebook.

+Key takeaways:
+* There are more offers for cars marked as manufactured in Germany, than in Poland
+* Amount of offers for cars aged over 20 years drop dirastically - this may be due to a car longevity
+* Almost half of the offered cars have been in a accident
+* There is very low variability in prices for cars aged between 15 and 30 years.
+This means that the condition, equipment and other variables might be not that important in these offers.
+* Prices in newer cars (aged <6 years) vary dirastically
+* There is a greater price drop with age than with mileage
+* Mileage for offers in the first ~12 years has almost linear character, after it gets very hard to find relationship
+* The greatest results for price prediction have been found for Random Forrest Regression model.
+Surprisingly it is based almost entirely on age
+* Linear regression model takes into account many more features (is more balanced) but has a worse performance

 ## Data collection
 Data has been collected from otomoto.pl - Poland's greatest web car marketplace.
 The data was gathered on 08.01.2024 using requests and BeautifulSoup libraries.